Gravitational Waves from Density Perturbations in an Early Matter Domination Era: GWs and the PBH abundance

 According to Eq. (\ref{ratio}) the variance (\ref{bmat}) is bounded from above.
 When the upper bound on $\sigma$ is saturated the PBH abundance maximizes.
 Several observational experiments determine the $\Omega_\text{PBH,max}$ in a wide range for the mass parameter $M_\text{PBH}$ labeled in Fig.~\ref{PBHplot}.
 Light PBHs are constrained from the extra galactic gamma-ray background (EGB) \cite{Page:1976wx, MacGibbon:1991vc, Carr:1998fw, Barrau:2003nj, Carr:2016hva}, as well as from $e^{\pm}$ annihilation in the galactic center (GC) and positron constraints (V) \cite{Dasgupta:2019cae}.
 Black holes of mass above $10^{17}$g are subject to gravitational lensing constraints \cite{Barnacka:2012bm, Tisserand:2006zx, Niikura:2017zjd}, given by Subaru (HSC), Ogle (O), EROS (E) and MACHO (M), microlensing of supernova (SN) and others.
 The CMB anisotropies measured by Planck (PA) constrains the PBH with mass above $10^{33}$g \cite{Ricotti:2007au, Carr:2016drx, Clesse:2016vqa, Bird:2016dcv, Poulin:2017bwe, Serpico:2020ehh}.
 At the large mass region there are also constraints from accretion limits in X-ray and radio observations \cite{Gaggero:2016dpq} and X-ray binaries (XB) \cite{{Carr:2020gox}}.
 There are also dynamical limits from disruption of wide binaries (WB) \cite{Quinn:2009zg}, and survival of star clusters in Eridanus II (Er) \cite{Brandt:2016aco}.
 Advanced LIGO/Virgo searches for compact binary systems with component masses in the range $0.2-1 M_\odot$ find no viable GW candidates \cite{Abbott:2018oah}.
+The non-observation of the stochastic GW background (GWB) from PBH mergers from LIGO/Virgo constrains PBHs with mass in the range $1-10^2M_\odot$ for the monochromatic mass function \cite{Raidal:2017mfl, Hutsi:2020sol}.
+However disruption of PBH binaries might have been underestimated and it is probable that the merger rate might be smaller thus invalidading the aforementioned constraint Ref.\cite{Jedamzik:2020omx}.
 Finally second order tensor perturbations (GW2) generated by scalar perturbations already constrain the abundance of PBH masses approximately in the range $10^{-3}- 1 \,M_\odot$.
 For a recent update on the PBH constraints see Ref. \cite{Carr:2020gox}.
-What is of special interest in the present work is that the PTA bound on the second order tensors (GW2) \cite{Thorsett:1996dr, Saito:2008jc, Bugaev:2010bb, Chen:2019xse}, depicted in Fig. \ref{PBHplot}, does not apply if a late reheating takes place.
+What is of special interest in the present work is that the PTA bound\footnote{We mention that the NANOGrav Collaboration has recently published an evidence of an isotropic stochastic process \cite{Arzoumanian:2020vkk}.} on the second order tensors (GW2) \cite{Thorsett:1996dr, Saito:2008jc, Bugaev:2010bb, Chen:2019xse}, depicted in Fig. \ref{PBHplot}, does not apply as it is if a late reheating takes place.
 Instead, a significant PBH dark matter component can be consistent with the current pulsar timing data if produced during eMD.